Witch Hazel and Eczema: Helpful or Harmful?

 Can witch hazel make eczema worse?

-Is alcohol-free witch hazel better for sensitive skin?
+Is Thayers witch hazel safe for eczema?

 Can witch hazel help itchy eczema?